isabellachen/typeform-messenger-server/README.md

 If the page messenger is not pinging the server try this [SO thread](https://stackoverflow.com/questions/36803570/facebook-messenger-webhook-setup-but-not-triggered?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa)
 Especially, make sure the app is connected to the page, do this with a curl request `curl -X POST "https://graph.facebook.com/v2.6/me/subscribed_apps?access_token=PAGE_ACCESS_TOKEN"`

+Make sure in [facebook developer dashboard](https://developers.facebook.com/apps/1839348233033683/messenger/settings/), under webhooks, messages_echos is deselected, otherwise there will be a reciepient ID error.